 We are the only chiropractic clinic in Alaska that utilizes Digital Motion X-Ray (DMX) to diagnose and treat our patients.
 This is the latest innovation in imaging technology allows us to check for factors that other forms of imaging cannot, such as joint instability.
 Dr. Barry Matthisen continues to stay on the forefront of whiplash research, and our DMX provides invaluable insight.

-Watch the experts below describe in detail of the most common signs and symptoms of injuries due to whiplash:
+Watch the experts describe in detail of the most common signs and symptoms of injuries due to whiplash: